What’s a nerve biopsy?

-A nerve biopsy is a testing procedure in which a small sample of a nerve is removed from your body and examined in a laboratory.
+A nerve biopsy is a procedure where a small sample of a nerve is removed from your body and examined in a laboratory.

 - damage to the small nerves

-- destruction of the axon in the nerve cell (the fiber-like extensions of the cell that help carry signals)
+- destruction of the axon, the fiber-like extensions of the nerve cell that help carry signals

 Numerous conditions and nerve dysfunctions can affect your nerves.
-According to the National Institutes of Health (NIH), your doctor may order a nerve biopsy if he or she believes you may have one of the following conditions (NIH, 2011):
+Your doctor may order a nerve biopsy if they believe you may have one of the following conditions:

-According to New York University Medical Center, it is common for a small area around the biopsy to remain numb for about six to 12 months after the procedure.
+It’s common for a small area around the biopsy to remain numb for about 6 to 12 months after the procedure.
 In some cases, the loss of feeling will be permanent.
-However, because the location is small and unused, most patients are not bothered by it (NYU, 2007).
+But because the location is small and unused, most people aren’t bothered by it.

 Other risks might include minor discomfort after the biopsy, allergic reaction to the anesthetic, and infection.
 Talk to your doctor about how to minimize your risks.

-Biopsies do not require much preparation on the part of the patient.
-However, depending on your condition, your doctor may ask you to:
+Biopsies don’t require much preparation for the person being biopsied.
+But depending on your condition, your doctor may ask you to:

 - undergo a physical examination and complete medical history

-- stop taking any medications that affect bleeding (including pain relievers, anticoagulants, and certain supplements)
+- stop taking any medications that affect bleeding, such as pain relievers, anticoagulants, and certain supplements

 - have your blood drawn for a blood test

-- fast (including liquids) for up to eight hours before the procedure
+- refrain from eating and drinking for up to eight hours before the procedure

 - arrange for someone to drive you home

-Your doctor may choose from three types of nerve biopsies, depending on the area where you are having problems.
-These include: sensory nerve biopsy, selective motor nerve biopsy, and fascicular nerve biopsy.
+Your doctor may choose from three types of nerve biopsies, depending on the area where you’re having problems.
+These include a:

 For this procedure, a 1-inch patch of a sensory nerve is removed from your ankle or shin.
-This could cause temporary or permanent numbness to part of the top or side of the foot, but is not very noticeable.
+This could cause temporary or permanent numbness to part of the top or side of the foot, but isn’t very noticeable.

-This is done when a motor nerve (one that controls a muscle) is affected.
-A sample is typically taken from a nerve in the inner thigh.
+A motor nerve is one that controls a muscle.
+This procedure is done when a motor nerve is affected, and a sample is typically taken from a nerve in the inner thigh.

 During this procedure, the nerve is exposed and separated.
 Each section is given a small electrical impulse to determine which sensory nerve should be removed.

-After the biopsy, you will be free to leave the doctor’s office and go about your day.
+After the biopsy, you’ll be free to leave the doctor’s office and go about your day.
 It may take up to several weeks for the results to come back from the laboratory.

 When your biopsy results are back from the lab, your doctor will schedule a follow-up appointment to discuss the results.
-Depending on the findings, you may need other tests or your doctor may begin treatment for your condition.
+Depending on the findings, you may need other tests or treatment for your condition.